potatopenny/resume-test/src/site/index.md

 ---
-title: EleventyOne
+title: Hi I'm Qee
-subtitle: A project scaffold for getting building with Eleventy quickly.<br /> Made by <a href="https://twitter.com/philhawksworth">Phil</a> for <a href="https://twitter.com/philhawksworth">Phil</a>, but perhaps you might also find it useful.
+subtitle: BSci, MEng
 layout: layouts/base.njk
 ---

-## Hi I'm Qee
+## Welcome, and prepare to be impressed

 Here's why you should hire me:
 - I have a Masters degree in Engineering (Electrical & Electronics)